Car Defects: The Concept of "Crashworthiness"

 Pursuing Your Claim Based On "Crashworthiness"

 In order for you to recover in a claim based on a motor vehicle's crashworthiness, you will likely need to show that a design feature that was reasonably avoidable either caused an injury in an automobile accident, or increased the risk of that injury.
 One of the most effective ways to establish this is to show that a safety device was available, and that such a device could have and should have been used.
-An experienced attorney will consider all legal options in your case, and will enlist the help of expert vehicle design and safety consultants in order to ensure that your right to compensation for your injuries is fully protected.
+An experienced product liability attorney will consider all legal options in your case, and will enlist the help of expert vehicle design and safety consultants in order to ensure that your right to compensation for your injuries is fully protected.